|The Greek Islands|

 |Agia Anna Beach|

-|Ag Anna Beach2|
+|Ag Anna Beach 2|

 Mykonos: commercial, expensive and crowded, those were my thoughts about the island, and so at first I had no intention of going to Mykonos island at all.
 I was afraid I would have to shave every day and dress up, and those are just the kind of things I enjoy not doing during a holiday.
-But off course I don't always travel alone and people have different tastes, so on the 10th of september 1998 I set foot on the island for the first time.
+But of course I don't always travel alone and people have different tastes, so on the 10th of september 1998 I set foot on the island for the first time.
 After about an 8 hours trip by boat from the island of Samos our ferry sailed into Mykonos harbour at three o'clock in the night.
 To my surprise there was still a big crowd of people from hotels in Mykonos awaiting us to offer accommodation.
 When I heard the words "studios, apartments" my curiousity was aroused.
 In one way or the other those rooms always seem a bit bigger and the idea of having a small kitchen always attracts me.
 Not that I'm always cooking my own dinner every evening, but more the thought to have a kitchen block to make a cup of coffee with my French press in the morning, and the idea of having plates and cups, and maybe make a little breakfast.

 We had planned to stay in Mykonos Chora, the main village, but the man I talked to had a building in Platis Gialos, a village on the sea 3 kilometers away, but then: the beach was practically in front of the house.
 Besides that it was late, and we really didn't care at that time.
 There was a regular bus to Mykonos town, every half hour, untill around one o'clock in the night, so okay, we took the offer.
-The apartment was very nice, two rooms and two balconies.
+The apartment was situated in Mina Studios and it was very nice, two rooms and two balconies.
 I enjoyed having my own bedroom.
 And it wasn't as expensive as we thought it would be.
 We paid 9000 drachma at the time, which is about 25 euro'a night. (in the meantime things have become much more expensive though and prices have more than doubled).

 Mykonos proved to be fun.
 I could walk the streets of Mykonos Chora unshaved and wearing my plastic slippers.
 Most of the ordinairy things were indeed a little bit more expensive on Mykonos compared to the other islands, like going out for dinner or having a drink, and buying stuff in the supermarkets, but if you pay a little attention it's not too bad.
 In the years after that I kept returning to Mykonos island, sometimes up to three times a year.
 On these pages I want to give you some information and I have also added some space for my favourite acccommodations on the island, hotels on good locations (I prefer to stay in Mykonos town itself nowadays) run by friendly people, with a good price.